Part 2A of Form ADV: Firm Brochure

 Use of Scoring Analysis by Slated Advisors.
 Slated Analytics will provide all Team Scores and Project Scores to Slated Advisors.
 A Project Sponsor may also opt for Slated Analytics to provide a Project’s additional Scoring Analysis to Slated Advisors.
-Slated Advisors will use all Scoring Analysis available for a Project to determine whether to offer investments in a Project through a private fund sponsored by Slated Advisors.
+Slated Advisors intends to use all Scoring Analysis available for a Project to determine whether to offer investments in a Project through a private fund sponsored by Slated Advisors.
 Slated Advisors will not provide Scoring Analysis to investors or potential investors in the funds it sponsors, to Platform Clients, or to any other investor(s).
 As users of the Platform who may view the Scoring Analysis, however, Platform Clients may elect to use the Scoring Analysis as part of their assessment of whether to invest in a fund offered through Slated Advisors.

 Client Assets Under Management

-Slated Analytics does not have discretionary management authority over any client assets or maintain client accounts and therefore has no assets under management.
+Slated Analytics does not have management authority over any client assets or maintain client accounts and therefore has no assets under management.

 Item 5.
 Fees and Compensation

-Fee schedule for Project Sponsors
+The fee schedule for Project Sponsors:

 - $395 - Script Analysis Only